stefanbesler/Twinson/README.md

 ## Benchmark

 Twinson includes a seperate PLC for benchmarking the library against Tc3_Json.
 The benchmark uses several examples with increasing JSON complexity.
-We measure the duration it takes for parsing a JSON document and assigning all members of the JSON document to TwinCAT variables with direct member access.
-Note that JsonDomParser offers an iterator-like approach for parsing, which may lead to better results.
+We measure the duration it takes for parsing a JSON document and assigning all members of the JSON document to TwinCAT variables with direct element access.

-- Example 1